lonegunmanb/terraform-azure-avm-utl-compute-vmss-2-azapi/expand_acc_test.md

 #### Random Resource Names
 **Use these standard names** (one of each per test case):
 - `random_string.name` - the single random string resource for all string placeholders
-- `random_integer.number` - the single random integer resource for all integer placeholders (min >= 1 for positive numbers only)
+- `random_integer.number` - the single random integer resource for all integer placeholders (min >= 100000  and max < 1000000 for positive numbers only)

 ### Best Practices